 Another easy to administer evaluation tool is peer observation.
-But consider first what you would like them to observe.
+But it’s important to consider first what you would like them to observe.

 write down as many things as you can think of that you might ask someone to observe in your teaching session.

 You might consider yourself, your relationship with the learners, the learners interactions, the environment…